bencheeorg/benchee/README.md

 2. Gather System data
 3. Define the functions to be benchmarked
 4. Run benchmarks with the given configuration gathering raw run times per function
-5. Generate statistics based on the raw run times
+5. Calculate statistics based on the raw run times
+6. Calculate statistics between the scenarios (faster/slower...)
-6. Format the statistics in a suitable way and print them out
+7. Format the statistics in a suitable way and print them out

 This is also part of the **official API** and allows for more **fine grained control**.
 (It's also what benchee does internally when you use `Benchee.run/2`).